Meet the LBC Steering Committee

 The work of the LBC is directed by a dedicated 12 member Steering Committee.
 Read more about our Steering Committee Members below.

 Meet the Steering Committee

-Aledia N Williams, MS, RD, LDN, CLC-Aledia was a long-term breastfeeding mom who currently serves as DHH/OPH WIC State Breastfeeding Coordinator, manages the state breastfeeding peer counseling programs, is a standing (appointed) member of the steering committee and is actively involved in many breastfeeding and maternal and child health organizations and programs throughout the state.
+Aledia N Williams, MS, RD, LDN, CLC-Aledia was a long-term breastfeeding mom who currently serves as Louisiana Department of Health – Office of Public Health – WIC State Breastfeeding Coordinator, manages the state breastfeeding peer counseling programs, is a standing (appointed) member of the steering committee and is actively involved in many breastfeeding and maternal and child health organizations and programs throughout the state.

-Caitrin Alb, MPH– Caitrin is the Community Outreach and Advocacy Program Coordinator at Mary Amelia Women’s Center at Tulane University.
-She manages most of the Center’s breastfeeding initiatives, including projects that focus on workplaces, child care centers, and general social norms change around breastfeeding.
+Caitrin Alb, MPH– Caitrin is the Breastfeeding Initiatives Program Manager at Mary Amelia Women’s Center at Tulane University.
+She manages the Center’s breastfeeding projects that focus on outreach to workplaces and child care centers, and general social norms change around breastfeeding.
 She is also a member of the Greater New Orleans Breastfeeding Awareness Coalition (GNOBAC).

-Martha “Marty” Hennegan, BSN– Marty is the MCH Regional Coordinator in Region 9 for the LA Department of Health and Hospitals-Maternal and Child Health Program.
-Marty is the mother to 4 breastfed children and is passionate about improving maternal and child health outcomes in LA.
+Martha “Marty” Hennegan, BSN– Marty is the MCH Regional Coordinator in Region 9 for the Louisiana Department of Health – Bureau of Family Health.
+Marty is the mother to 4 breastfed children and is passionate about improving maternal and child health outcomes in Louisiana.